kokoro-aya/fubuki-lang/readme.md

 Known bugs and remarks:

 - The error message throw out arbitrary messages that don't help to understand the error.
 I have tried to use non backtracking parser to resolve this but failed.
 As some combinators such as `leftAssociate` need this feature, the idea of non back tracking parser has been abandonned.
 Still, even if with the backtracking parser, one has to use `try` combinator in many places and it will make the non backtracking parser useless as one is dependent on the backtracking feature.
-- Cannot really handle type annotations well, currently the colon symbol `:` is only used inside type annotations and there is a walkaround for switch statement and label argument with `=>` instead of `:`.
+- ~~Cannot really handle type annotations well, currently the colon symbol `:` is only used inside type annotations and there is a walkaround for switch statement and label argument with `=>` instead of `:`.~~ (fixed)
-- The current implementation of handle `>>` forbid the symbol `>` from being used as a head of custom operator.
-The previous implementation of looking for `:` requires that `:` should only be used in one position i.e. the type annotation, which is impossible as it's also used in parameter labels and it's possible to be used in other future places.
+- ~~The current implementation of handle `>>` forbid the symbol `>` from being used as a head of custom operator.
+The previous implementation of looking for `:` requires that `:` should only be used in one position i.e. the type annotation, which is impossible as it's also used in parameter labels and it's possible to be used in other future places.~~ (fixed)

 Credits: